RealismusModding/realismusmodding.github.io/mods/seasons/manual/gameplay/index.md

 * Autumn - harvesting, ploughing, cultivating, fertilising, sowing, spraying
 * Winter - animal husbandry, vehicle and equipment maintenance, forestry

 Winters are especially hard because you will not be able to mow any grass for your animals.
-All their food must come from hay bales you already made.
+All their food must come from hay bales and silage you already made.

 The lengths of days and nights have been adjusted to suit the seasons, so nights will be longer in the Winter than in the Summer.
 In Winter it might be light for only 8 hours while in Summer it is near 17 hours.
+The seasonal effects of sunlight is dependent on latitude, which can be changed in a GEO mod.
+For default Seasons, the sunlight fits southern UK.

 ### Season Length

 Each season consists of 3 transitions, referred to as early, mid or late in the game.
 Since there are 4 seasons in a year, there are 12 of these transitions.
 Because each season consists of 3 transitions, the season length can only be set to a multiple of 3 days.
 3 days is the minimum season length, which would mean a transition lasting one day and a full year lasting 12 days.
-For gameplay purposes we have chosen 12 days as the maximum.
-A 12 day season length will result in each transition lasting 4 days and a full year lasting 48 days.
+We have chosen 24 days as the maximum.
+A 24 day season length will result in each transition lasting 8 days and a full year lasting 96 days.

-To change the season length, open the Seasons menu (`Alt + S` by default) and navigate to the second page.
-Change the value and apply the settings.
+To change the season length, open the Seasons menu (`Alt + S` by default) and navigate to the second page where you can change the value.
 Don't forget to save your game.

 ### Warnings for Gameplay

 We do not officially support activating the seasons mod on an existing save game.
 Instead, we recommend that you start a new game.
 However, using an existing save game is possible and probably will work.
 We just will not be able to help if things go wrong.
 Always make a backup of your save game before activating the seasons mod.
 We are not responsible for corrupt save games.
+To avoid issues with growth when activating Seasons on an existing save game, it is advisable to harvest all fields first.

 If you are using a fast forward mod, keep within the below thresholds, otherwise the game will get out of sync with the extra load of seasons:
 - Do not fast forward faster than 6000x on singleplayer (preferable even slower)